 TravelStaytion vs Airbnb

 Plum Guide is a luxury vacation rental website that’s rapidly gaining popularity.
-Their inventory is carefully curated and they only accept 3% of the applications they receive.
-So only homes of the finest quality can get listed on Plum Guide.
+Their inventory is carefully curated and they only accept 3% of the applications they receive, which means only the finest quality homes can get listed on Plum Guide.

 By advertising on Plum Guide, property managers can access an exclusive customer base of discerning travellers.
 These travellers seek luxury experiences and don’t shop on standard OTAs.